Common Settings for Auth Modules

 This feature is designed for use with reCAPTCHA.
 When rate limitation is applied to a login, the user can solve a CAPTCHA-based challenge and try another password.
 If reCAPTCHA is not configured, affected users must wait until the cooldown period elapses to attempt another login.

-When the Throttling option is enabled, there are additional settings that manage how throttling is applied to logins and requests to verify credentials.
+When you enable Throttling by login, use the settings on this tab to manage how throttling is applied to logins and requests to verify credentials.

 A counter is created for each login that uses an invalid password.
 When Hub has active counters equal to the maximum number of logins, the collection is full.
 If the collection is full: